SoCal-Deaconess-Association/scda-v1/README.md

 ### v.
 Online w/ HLS Streaming

-This is a version of the SCDA website which uses HLS streaming to play videos located on the server.
+This is a version of the SCDA website which streams videos from the server using HLS.